Vipassana and modern mindfulness meditation are two closely related practices. Vipassana involves observing the true nature of reality.

 Vipassana is a form of insight meditation.

-Vipassana’s literal translation is to see things as they really are.
+Vipassana’s meaning, according to its literal translation, is to see things as they really are.
 Vipassana is a part of a larger set of Buddhist practices focused on moving away from suffering.

 My experience at a 10-day Vipassana retreat